-- Monitoring the implementation of this policy and all relevant procedures across the school. - Ensuring that this policy, as written, does not discriminate on any grounds, including, but not limited to, ethnicity/national origin, culture, religion, gender, disability or sexual orientation. - Handling complaints regarding this policy as outlined in the school's Complaints Procedure. - Having regard to 'Keeping children safe in education' when making arrangements to safeguard and promote the welfare of children. - Ensuring there is a Missing Child Policy in place and that this is regularly reviewed and updated.
+- Working with the SLT to set goals for attendance and providing support and challenge around delivery against those goals. - Regularly reviewing attendance data. - Ensuring that this policy, as written, does not discriminate on any grounds, including, but not limited to, ethnicity/national origin, culture, religion, gender, disability or sexual orientation. - Handling complaints regarding this policy as outlined in the school's Complaints Procedures Policy. - Having regard to KCSIE when making arrangements to safeguard and promote the welfare of children. - Ensuring there is a Children Missing Education Policy in place and that this is regularly reviewed and updated.